dilshankarunarathne/c-sharp-notes/README.md

 To split a string into an array of strings, use the `Split()` method.
 It takes a string as an argument and returns an array of strings.

+## Converting strings to numbers

+To convert a string to a number, use the `Parse()` method.
+It takes a string as an argument and returns a number.
+Also we can use the `TryParse()` method to check if the string can be converted to a number.
+There is also a ToInt32(), ToInt64(), ToDouble(), ToSingle(), ToDecimal() and ToBoolean() methods that can be used to convert a string to a number.